Moab Trail Marathon,

 Topo Map

-2. Hunter Canyon Rim Trailhead (at campground on Kane Creek Road at Gatherer Canyon), At mile point 9.7 of Full and Half Marathon
+2. Hunter Canyon Rim Trailhead (on Kane Creek Road at Gatherer Canyon), At mile point 9.7 of Full and Half Marathon.

-5. Intersection of Captain Ahab Trail and Amasa Back Road. **This is also the only aid station along the 10K.
-At mile point 3 of the 10k and 20.6 of the marathon.
+5. Intersection of upper Captain Ahab Trail and Amasa Back Road.
+At mile point 3 of the 10K and 20.6 of the Marathon.

-7. Amasa Back Parking lot, ***Half-Marathon Only, mile point 12.2 of Half-Marathon.
+7. Amasa Back Parking lot at mile point 12.2 of Half-Marathon.
+Only the ½ marathon passes by this station.

 Feed/Aid Stations will be equipped with water, Tailwind, GU’s, various fruity, salty, and sweet snack options, bars, oranges, bananas, Coke, and electrolytes.
 Also, basic first-aid supplies, an evacuation vehicle and communication ability.